thefotios/eslint/docs/rules/camelcase.md

 ## When Not To Use It

-If you have established coding standards using a different naming convention (separating words with underscores), turn this rule off.
+If you have established coding standards using a different naming convention (separating words with underscores), don't turn this rule on.